-If Stockholders do not approve the adoption of the 2008 Plan, the 2008 Plan will not go into effect, and we will not grant any awards under the 2008 Plan.
+If stockholders do not approve the amendment of the 2008 Plan, the amendment will not go into effect.
 In such event, the board of directors will consider whether to adopt alternative arrangements based on its assessment of our needs.

 Federal Income Tax Consequences